Topological Big Bangs: Reflection, Itty-Bitty Blenders, and Eternal Trumpets: Introduction

 \section{Introduction}

 While the essential features of the big bang cosmological model, as realized in general relativity through the homogeoneous and isotropic Friedmann-Lema\^itre-Robertson-Walker (FLRW) spacetimes and perturbations thereof, have been remarkably successful in explaining a wide array of observable phenomena, physicists and cosmologists are broadly interested in avenues by which the initial singularity might be eliminated.
 Whatever the final theory of cosmology should be, physicists generally anticipate that the singularity will give way to something calculable.
 As quantum effects should increasingly dominate as one traces the universe's expansion backwards, it is widely held that the singularity's full resolution will be inextricably tied to a theory of quantum gravity.
 It may end up that the nature of this theory will render the classical picture of spacetime moot in this regime, but it is also possible that a manifold structure of spacetime continues to be meaningful, and one might then ask what kind of structure the manifold could have.
-A variety of possibilities for the nature of the early universe have been considered, with the most prominent propositions involving either inflation (very much the standard paradigm)-- early references include \cite{guth1981inflationary,linde1982new,albrecht1982cosmology,goncharov1987global}; see \cite{achucarro2022inflation} for a recent review of the theoretical and observational status of inflation-- or (perhaps cyclic) ``bouncing" cosmologies-- reviews include \cite{battefeld2015critical,brandenberger2017bouncing,ijjas2018bouncing}.
-See also \cite{misner1969mixmaster,starobinsky1980new, vilenkin1983birth}.
-In this work we present, at the classical level, a few alternative plausible structures of the spacetime manifold naturally compatible with FLRW metrics that morally amount to replacing the singularity with some nontrivial topology early in the universe's evolution.
-Although they could in principle, these need not be thought of as supplanting an inflationary era.
-Indeed, as typical inflationary models are thought to be past-incomplete \cite{borde1996singularities,borde2003inflationary,guth2007eternal}, they leave open the nature of the ``initial" structure of the universe.